imagineLife/big-site/content/mongo/replication/quick.md

 ```bash
 mongod --config path/to/config/file.conf
 ```
-3. Initiate the replicate sets to talk to each other
+3. Initiate the replicate set on a "primary" node
 ```bash
 # connect to what will be the primary
 mongo --port 27011